trinayau/CarbonAltDel/README.md

-# CarbonAltDelete - Lloyds x Athena Hackathon Submission
+# CarbonAltDelete
-Lloyds Banking Group Athena Virtual Hackathon - Journey to Net Zero Entry by @trinayau and @Fuwa-Kei
+Online ingredients ordering platform, the net zero way by @trinayau and @Fuwa-Kei
 <p align="center">
  <a href="https://carbonaltdel.com/">React Frontend</a> / <a href="https://lloyds-hackathon-server.vercel.app/">Django Backend</a>
 </p>